8-bit-sheep/googleAnalyticsR/cran-comments.md

 ---

-Submission to fix failing test on CRAN
+Submission to fix failing test on CRAN.
+Have removed tests and stopped examples running.

 ## Dependencies